Divorced UK and EU head for new Brexit fight over N Ireland - NewsBreak

 Across the English Channel, U.K. Brexit supporters often depict a conniving EU, hurt by Britain's departure, doing its utmost to make Brexit less than a success by throwing up bureaucratic impediments.

-“The EU and we have got into a low equilibrium, (a) somewhat fractious relationship," Frost conceded. "(It) need not always be like that, but ... it takes two to fix it.”
+“The EU and we have got into a low equilibrium, (a) somewhat fractious relationship," Frost conceded.
+He said it "need not always be like that, but ... it takes two to fix it.”

 Jill Lawless reported from London.